pvk-96/Journal/README.md

 Tomorrow there is a GDG meet in our college about vibe coding.
 I've been doing that for quite some time now but I want to learn more about it that I might not know. so I enrolled for that too.
 I'll update after these sessions.

+Update: I have started a new project today.
+NoteNest:
+A user-friendly and lightweight notepad app for quick, organized note-taking and Code editing.